- Donor Impact

 Jay still teaches and came across a name one day that seemed familiar.
 He still has his college notebooks and discovered the name was a former Michigan psychology professor, Dr. John Atkinson.
 He also remembers unique opportunities he was given as undergraduate student in Ann Arbor.
 “Back in the 70s, behavior modification was trending in psychology.
 U of M set me up with a client working one-on-one in an office teaching behavior modification skills.
 It was very innovative at the time to expose an undergraduate student to that kind of experience,” he recalls.

 Jay has been very involved in the Durham community, specifically within mentorship programs/after school mentorship for middle school students.
 He serves on various non-profit boards in Durham and sees the impact they are making.
-Next Step Housing is a non-profit Jay works with that provides apartments for patients with mental illnesses.
-“Those residents are off the streets because of this program and it’s making a difference in our community.”
+Next Step Housing is a non-profit Jay works with that provides apartments for people with mental illnesses.
+“Those residents don't have to live on the street now.
+It’s making a difference for them, and for our whole community.”

 Kay was an Economics major at Duke and currently serves on the board of Caring House- a home away from home for those receiving cancer treatments at Duke Medical Center.
 She hopes the donation eases the financial burden facing graduate students.